Your complete Islamic prayer guide

 Your complete Islamic prayer companion in 10+ languages

-Salah (also called namaz) is the second pillar of Islam and the most direct daily connection between a Muslim and Allah.
-This guide walks you through every step — from performing ablution (wudu) to the final salam — in clear, beginner-friendly language.
+Namaz (also called salah or salat) is the second pillar of Islam and the most direct daily connection between a Muslim and Allah.
+This guide walks you through every step — from performing wudu (ablution) to the final salam — in clear, beginner-friendly language.
 Whether you are learning for the first time, a revert exploring Islam, or simply looking for a trusted step-by-step reference, mNamaz gives you audio recitations, transliterations, translations, and visuals for every rakat of every obligatory prayer.

-The five daily prayers — Fajr, Dhuhr, Asr, Maghrib, and Isha — structure a Muslim's day around remembrance of Allah.
-Each prayer consists of a fixed number of rakats (cycles) with specific movements and recitations.
-Below you will find complete tutorials for each one, as well as guides for wudu, dhikr after prayer, Eid (Bajram) prayer, funeral (Janazah) prayer, and Istikhara.
+The five daily prayers — Fajr (Fajar), Dhuhr (Zohar/Zuhr), Asr, Maghrib (Magrib), and Isha — structure a Muslim's day around remembrance of Allah.
+Each namaz consists of a fixed number of rakats (cycles) with specific movements and recitations including the opening sana (thana), Surah Al-Fatihah, ruku, sujood, and tashahhud.
+Below you will find complete tutorials for each one, as well as guides for wudu, dhikr after prayer, Taraweeh (Tarabi), Tahajjud, Ishraq, Chasht (Duha), Eid (Bajram) prayer, funeral (Janaza) prayer, and Istikhara.

-Muslims pray five obligatory (fard) prayers every day at set times linked to the position of the sun:
+Muslims pray five obligatory (fard) namaz every day at set times linked to the position of the sun.
+Each namaz has a specific number of rakats:

 How do I perform wudu (ablution)?

-A single rakat follows a fixed sequence: takbir (Allahu Akbar), recitation of Surah Al-Fatihah and another short surah, ruku (bowing), two sujood (prostrations), and finally the tashahhud and salam in the last rakat.
-The number of rakats depends on the prayer. mNamaz shows you each posture with the Arabic text, its transliteration, translation, and an audio recitation for every step.
+A single rakat follows a fixed sequence: takbir (Allahu Akbar), sana (opening supplication), recitation of Surah Al-Fatihah and another short surah, ruku (bowing), two sujood (prostrations), and finally the tashahhud and salam in the last rakat.
+The number of rakats depends on the namaz. mNamaz shows you each posture with the Arabic text, its transliteration, translation, and an audio recitation for every step.

-After completing the fard prayer, the Prophet ﷺ taught a short sequence of remembrance: SubhanAllah 33 times, Alhamdulillah 33 times, Allahu Akbar 33 or 34 times, plus Ayat al-Kursi and specific supplications.
+After completing the fard namaz, the Prophet ﷺ taught a short sequence of remembrance (dhikr): SubhanAllah 33 times, Alhamdulillah 33 times, Allahu Akbar 33 or 34 times, plus Ayat al-Kursi and specific supplications.
 Our dhikr section lists each one with audio so you can memorise and recite along.

 Frequently asked questions